 It was never seriously denied that reservation of seats for communities was as bad in General principle as communal electorates, but, for various reasons of expediency, such reservation was recommended for a time to serve as a transitional stage between communal electorates and general mixed electorates without any restrictions.
-The idea was that during the interval the distrust of one community of the other would be very much lessened if not altogether Similar arguments were used when the Lucknow pact was arranged, but the actual experience of the last 12 years has belied the expectations then formed.
+The idea was that during the interval the distrust of one community of the other would be very much lessened if not altogether removed.
+Similar arguments were used when the Lucknow pact was arranged, but the actual experience of the last 12 years has belied the expectations then formed.
 Communal electorates might or might not be responsible for the increasing communal tension of recent years but they have certainly failed to pave the way to a better understanding between the communities as was hoped.
 General reservation of seats for any community whether found in a minority or a majority is a full recognition of communalism and differs little from communal electorates.

-Reservation of seats for majorities has been fiercely opposed-both on grounds of theory and fact.
+Reservation of seats for majorities has been fiercer ly opposed-both on grounds of theory and fact.
 The question arises only in the provinces of the Punjab and Bengal where the Muslims are in a slight majority over all others.
+It has not been claimed for any other province.
+We have therefore to over all others.
 It has not been claimed for any other majority in any other province.
 We have therefore to consider the Punjab and Bengal only in this connection.